 Penalties for Domestic Violence in NJ

-Penalties for a domestic violence charge vary amoxicillin based on the facts of each case.
+Penalties for a domestic violence charge vary based on the facts of each case.
 Under New Jersey law, if you’re charged with domestic violence one of the following criminal offenses must occur:

 • Kidnapping